Financing a business acquisition? How one type of loan could help

 • Customize approval rules and routing

-• Improve payments visibility
+• Improve payment visibility

 • Reduce processing time